michaelbironneau/analyst/README.md

 ## Scaling and Reliability

-For small and medium-sized organisations I can't imagine why one instance of Analyst wouldn't be enough, and I also can't imagine you wouldn't be able to tolerate the occasional hour of downtime if something goes wrong.
+You probably don't need to read this section.
+If you are deploying this in a small to medium-sized company which can tolerate the odd hour of downtime, stop reading now.

-If that doesn't sound like your company, you can run multiple load-balanced instances of the web server against the same Postgres database and stuff should just work, but I haven't tested this so tread carefully.
+You can run multiple load-balanced instances of the web server against the same Postgres database and stuff should just work, but I haven't tested this so tread carefully.

 Backing up the database is your responsibility.